Gressholmen Airport: Operation

 Norsk Luftruter bought a LFG V 13 in 1928, which they converted to floats and based at Gressholmen.
 The following June a second similar aircraft was delivered and the company started flying a service from Gressholmen via Lillehammer to Bygdin.
 Otherwise they were used for various charter and joy rides.
 The airline sold both aircraft in 1932.
 The Lindøya-based Holm & Bøe started ferry services to Gressholmen in the early 1930s on contract with the airlines.
 From the early 1930s Norway Post started leasing designated postal night flights, which were flown by Halle & Peterson.
 However, by were stopped in 1932 due to lack of funding.
 From its establishment in 1934, Widerøe conducted their flights out of Oslo to towns along the coast.
 However, they soon moved their Oslo operations to Ingierstand on the mainland.

 A 1930 government-appointed civil aviation commission concluded in 1932 that a single, large national airline be established.
 To fill this role, the Fred.
 Olsen & Co.-backed Norwegian Air Lines was established.
 Norsk Luftruter ceased operations in 1934.
 Fred.
 Olsen subsequently took over the ferry service, operation of the airport and ground handling.

 DNL was granted a ten-year monopoly on all domestic flights on 5 April 1935.
 This initially consisted of a sea plane route from Oslo along the coast to Tromsø and an international route from Oslo via Kristiansand to Amsterdam.
 DNL received NOK 200,000 in state grants, plus NOK 100,000 from Norway Post, for the first year of operation.
 Services commenced on 7 June with a wet leased Ju 52 from Luft Hansa on the international route.
 The domestic routes were flown using Junkers W 34.
 It bought a new ferry, MB Teist.
 DNL's travel time from Oslo to Bergen was four and a half hours, with intermediate stops in Moss, Arendal, Kristiansand, Stavanger and Haugesund.

-DNL struck a deal with Pan American World Airways in 1936 to start transatlantic flights and bought a Sikorsky S-43.
-The deal with Pan Am fell through, by Valkyrien became a regular aircraft at Gressholmen.
+DNL struck a deal with Pan American World Airways in 1936 to start transatlantic flights and bought an American amphibious Sikorsky S-43 Valkyrien.
+The deal with Pan Am fell through, but Valkyrien became a regular aircraft at Gressholmen.
 The same year DNL subcontracted the operations of the ferries to Holm & Bøe, when they took delivery of their new ferry, MS Oslo IX.
 It served until the closing of the aerodrome.
 Deutsche Luft Hansa ceased operations at Gressholmen after the 1937 season.
 It introduced wheeled Ju 52s and moved its flights to Kjeller Airport.